bhstark2/latency/report.md

 packets as opposed to 5G packets
 [see section 4.4. of http://xyzhang.ucsd.edu/papers/DXu_SIGCOMM20_5Gmeasure.pdf].

-Median latency of the top three US mobile network providers in 2021 was calculated by Speedtest.net to be 33ms (across combined LTE and 5G networks) [https://www.speedtest.net/global-index/united-states].
+Median idle latency of the top three US mobile network providers in 2021 was calculated by Speedtest.net to be 33ms (across combined LTE and 5G networks) [https://www.speedtest.net/global-index/united-states].